awsdocs/aws-doc-sdk-examples/basics_scenarios/sitewise_scenario/SPECIFICATION.md

 ## Resources
 This Basics scenario has a depedency on an IAM role that has permissions for this service.
 We will create this resource using a CloudFormation template so the user does not have to manually create it.

-## Hello Amazon OpenSearch
+## Hello AWS IoT SiteWise
 This program is intended for users not familiar with the AWS IoT SiteWise Service to easily get up and running.
-The logic is to show use of `
+The logic is to show use of
-`???.
+`listAssetslistAssetsPaginator`.

 ## Scenario Program Flow
 The AWS IoT SiteWise Basics scenario executes the following operations.